projectriff/projectriff.io/docs/v0.4/invokers/node.md

 sidebar_label: Node.js
 ---

-JavaScript functions will be invoked using a [Node Function Invoker](https://github.com/projectriff/node-function-invoker) that is provided by riff when you build the function.
+JavaScript functions will be invoked using a [Node Function Invoker](https://github.com/projectriff/node-function-invoker) that is provided by riff when building the function.

 The _Node Function Invoker_ provides a host for functions consisting of a single [Node.js](https://nodejs.org/) module.
 It accepts HTTP requests, invokes the function for each request, and sends the function's output to the HTTP response.